rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 Run `terraform plan` to get information about what will happen when we apply the configuration; this will test that everything is set up correctly.

 ##### Applying

 We can now apply the configuration to create the cluster using the `terraform apply` command.

 ##### Configuring the Cloud Cluster

-The Cloud Cluster can now be configured using the relevant ‘Rubrik Cloud Cluster Setup Guide’ for the version being deployed.
-This can be done via SSH or through the Web UI; access to the interface will depend on the Security Group applied in the configuration above.
+The Cloud Cluster can now be configured through the Web UI; access to the interface will depend on the Security Group applied in the configuration above.

 ##### Destroying

-Once the Cloud Cluster is no longer required, it can be destroyed using the ‘terraform destroy’ command, and entering ‘yes’ when prompted.
+Once the Cloud Cluster is no longer required, it can be destroyed using the `terraform destroy` command, and entering `yes` when prompted.
 This will also destroy the attached EBS volumes.